-Here the explanatory variable of interest is the interaction between the indicator that equals one if the state s has an EITC in year t and the percent of households in 1999 in county c that claimed the EITC.
-The coefficient θ is the effect on filing behavior associated with a one percentage point increase in the 1999 EITC filing rate when the state has an EITC in place.
+The explanatory variable of interest is the interaction between the indicator that equals one if state s has an EITC in year t and the percent of households in 1999 in county c that claimed the EITC.
+The coefficient $\theta$ is the effect on filing behavior associated with a one percentage point increase in the 1999 EITC filing rate when the state has an EITC in place.
 A vector of time varying county-level gender and race shares is included, as well as county and state-by-year fixed effects.
 Standard errors are corrected for clustering at the state-level and observations are weighted by the county population in 2000.

-The state-by-year fixed effect makes this a comparison between counties in the same state and year.
+State-by-year fixed effects make this a comparison between counties in the same state and year.
 As such, equation (2) estimates how EITC filing behavior changes in counties with more potentially exposed households relative to counties in the same state, but with fewer potentially exposed households after the state EITC is implemented.
 These estimates would be biased if the county's 1999 EITC claiming rate is correlated with other characteristics that also change EITC filing behavior when a state EITC is implemented.
 I will thus examine pre-trends.
 I report the estimates from equation (2) which relies on the within state variation, but also provide the estimates from equation (1) in Appendix Table A1.
 I also verify that the effects are robust to two alternative measures that exploit within state variation in Appendix Tables A2 and A3.
-First, I use the percent of total returns in 2000 with adjusted gross income below \$40K at the county-level as an alternative way to capture a county's ability or likelihood of responding.
-Second, I construct a measure of "bunching" to capture variation in the county's knowledge about the EITC (Chetty et al., 2013) by calculating the percent of EITC claiming households around the first EITC kink point in 2000.
+First, I use the percent of total returns in 2000 with adjusted gross income below \$40,000 at the county-level as an alternative way to capture a county's ability or likelihood of responding.
+Second, I calculating the percent of EITC claiming households around the first EITC kink point in 2000 to capture "bunching" or variation in the county's knowledge about the EITC (Chetty et al., 2013).
 I use the 2000 values because the data to construct these two measures only become available in 2000.